PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-18 05:25:08
+Last updated: 2024-04-18 05:25:41
-Random Quote: I'm KFC baby - you don't mess with the Colonel's recipe! - Barney Stinson
+Random Quote: The Pork Authority is closed.
+Looks like it's Hand Central Station for you little buddy. - James Stinson